lucasromerodb/lucasromerodb/README.md

 ### Side Projects

 - [impuestito.org](https://impuestito.org) - App to calculate taxes in Argentina.
 50K followers and 200K unique users.
+- [Available on Game Pass Extension](https://chromewebstore.google.com/detail/available-on-game-pass/ogkbpenenponleoakeomjjddhjbgdadc) - Browser extension that shows a Xbox Game Pass banner on a game store page on Steam
+- [Available on Game Pass Bot](https://top.gg/bot/1099038010516963469) - Discord bot that tell you if a Steam, Epic or GOG game is on Xbox Game Pass when you paste a link or use bot commands
+- [Invisible Stand Controller for Xbox](https://makerworld.com/en/models/952139#profileId-920321) - +3.5K prints.
+This is a 3D print model for Xbox controller stand, is minimal and nearly invisible, keeping the focus on your controller, not the stand.

 ### More about me:
 - Programming: [@lucasromerodb](https://dev.to/lucasromerodb) on Dev.to